Raphhh/puppy/README.md

 ```
 The order of params has no importance!

-You can also specify which service you want. you just have to name it in the params.
+You can also specify which service you want.
+You just have to name it in the params.
+(The name of the param must be the exactly the name of your service.)

 ```php
 $frontController->addController('#(.*?)#', function(Request $request){